I hear the same complaint over and over again: “I can’t find great developers on Upwork!”

 By describing this type of listing, it’s assumed that you’ll understand the capabilities of the technology and you’ll be able to converse with a developer.
 You’ll also have more insight into what to look for and what to avoid throughout the hiring process.

 The only time you don’t need to be extremely specific with the technology is if you’re looking to build a simple WordPress website.
+Here’s a guide if you want to create a website by yourself.

 The truth of the matter is, if you’re not quite sure which technology you should use to build your software, you should investigate that before you post your job.